+Andy is joint head of the patent litigation department.
 His advice covers the full range of intellectual property rights, with a particular emphasis on patents, trade marks, registered designs and trade secrets.

-Some other recent cases include:
+Recent cases include:

-- Heineken v Anheuser–Busch
+- Heineken v Anheuser–Busch (acting for Heineken).

-- BAE v Thales (helmet mounted displays)
+- BAE v Thales (acting for Thales).

 - Qualified 1999

 “Andrew is very well experienced in pan-European patent enforcement.
 He offers up canny and creative strategies and is skilled in managing local counsel.
 On top of it all, he’s enjoyable to work with.”IAM Patent 1000 2023

 “Andrew Bowler is brilliant.
 He's very nice to work with and he gives an incredibly helpful overview into how strategies can be deployed in all areas of intellectual property.”Chambers and Partners 2023